Jayveer/dwarf_to_c/README.md

 Can be used to recover types and function signatures from compiled executables and libraries with debug information.

+This is a fork of dwarf_to_c that uses pyelftools as the previous dwarf library was giving me problems whilst pyelftools worked fine.
+It also has support for python 3

 !!IMPORTANT NOTE!!
 ====================